web-push-libs/web-push-php/README.md

 $endpoint = 'https://fcm.googleapis.com/fcm/send/abcdef...'; // Chrome

 $auth = [
-    'VAPID' => [
+    'VAPID' => [ // Recommended.
-        'subject' => 'mailto:me@website.com', // can be a mailto: or your website address 'publicKey' => '~88 chars', // (recommended) uncompressed public key P-256 encoded in Base64-URL
+        'subject' => 'mailto:me@website.com', // Must be an email beginning with mailto: or available https website address.
+        'publicKey' => '~88 chars', // Uncompressed public key P-256 encoded in Base64-URL.
+        'privateKey' => '~44 chars', // In fact the secret multiplier of the private key encoded in Base64-URL.
+    ],
+    'VAPID' => [ // Alternative 1.
+        'subject' => 'mailto:me@website.com', // Must be an email beginning with mailto: or available https website address.
-        'privateKey' => '~44 chars', // (recommended) in fact the secret multiplier of the private key encoded in Base64-URL 'pemFile' => 'path/to/pem', // if you have a PEM file and can link to it on your filesystem 'pem' => 'pemFileContent', // if you have a PEM file and want to hardcode its content ],
+        'pemFile' => 'path/to/pem', // If you have a PEM file and can link to it on your filesystem.
+    ],
+    'VAPID' => [ // Alternative 2.
+        'subject' => 'mailto:me@website.com', // Must be an email beginning with mailto: or available https website address.
+        'pem' => 'pemFileContent', // If you have a PEM file and want to hardcode its content.
+    ],
 ];

 $webPush = new WebPush($auth);
 $webPush->queueNotification(...);
 ```

+#### Create VAPID keys

 In order to generate the uncompressed public and secret key, encoded in Base64, enter the following in your Linux bash: